Venus will be as bright as it’s been in a long time this weekend — be sure to take your young astronomers outside at sunset to see!

 When a new planet swims into his ken.

-Great homeschool teaching ideas, resources, and little lessons on stars, planets, constellations, comets, meteors, galaxies, space exploration, and other astronomy-related topics from the River Houses Homeschool Network.
+A collection of great homeschool teaching ideas, resources, and little lessons on stars, planets, constellations, comets, meteors, galaxies, space exploration, and other astronomy-related topics from the River Houses Homeschool Network.
 Add your name to our free River Houses mailing list and get posts like these delivered right to your mailbox every week! 😊

-Make the acquaintance of Alpheratz this month, the brightest star in the constellation Andromeda — and make it your homeschool friend for life.
+Make the acquaintance of Capella in the constellation Auriga this month — a nearby four-star system and one of the brightest lights in the northern hemisphere night sky — and make it your homeschool friend for life.

-A homeschool review of wonders to watch for in the northern hemisphere night sky during the month of October 2019.
+A homeschool review of wonders to watch for in the northern hemisphere night sky during the month of January 2020.